India: Modern India

 After World War I, in which approximately one million Indians served, a new period began.
 It was marked by British reforms but also repressive legislation, by more strident Indian calls for self-rule, and by the beginnings of a nonviolent movement of non-co-operation, of which Mahatma Gandhi would become the leader and enduring symbol.
 During the 1930s, slow legislative reform was enacted by the British; the Indian National Congress won victories in the resulting elections.
 The next decade was beset with crises: Indian participation in World War II, the Congress's final push for non-co-operation, and an upsurge of Muslim nationalism.
 All were capped by the advent of independence in 1947, but tempered by the partition of India into two states: India and Pakistan.

-Vital to India's self-image as an independent nation was its constitution, completed in 1950, which put in place a secular and democratic republic.
-Per the London Declaration, India retained its membership of the Commonwealth, becoming the first republic within it.
-Economic liberalisation, which began in the 1990s, has created a large urban middle class, transformed India into one of the world's fastest-growing economies, and increased its geopolitical clout.
-Indian films, music, and spiritual teachings play an increasing role in global culture.
-Yet, India is also shaped by seemingly unyielding poverty, both rural and urban; by religious and caste-related violence; by Maoist-inspired Naxalite insurgencies; and by separatism in Jammu and Kashmir and in Northeast India.
+India's constitution was completed in 1950, and put in place a secular and democratic republic.
+Economic liberalisation has created a large urban middle class and transformed India into a fast growing economy, and increased its geopolitical influence.
+Yet, India is also shaped by persistent poverty, both rural and urban; by religious and caste-related violence; by Maoist-inspired Naxalite insurgencies; and by separatism in Jammu and Kashmir and in Northeast India.
 It has unresolved territorial disputes with China and with Pakistan.
 India's sustained democratic freedoms are unique among the world's newer nations; however, in spite of its recent economic successes, freedom from want for its disadvantaged population remains a goal yet to be achieved.